Moving to Belgium

 When we asked expats and global nomads about the quality of medical care in Belgium, they replied:

 "Belgium has a well-developed healthcare system that provides high-quality medical services to its citizens.
 The country has a wide range of public and private hospitals, clinics, and medical centers that offer a variety of medical services, including general and specialized care.
 Belgium also has a number of specialized medical centers that provide specialized care for specific conditions, such as cancer, heart disease, and neurological disorders.
-In addition, Belgium has a number of medical research centers that are dedicated to researching and developing new treatments and therapies," wrote one expat living in Belgium.
+In addition, Belgium has a number of medical research centers that are dedicated to researching and developing new treatments and therapies," replied one expat when asked about moving to Belgium.

 About the Author